By Bob Miles. Revised 2nd edition of ground-breaking book on masters of electrical timekeeping

 Appendix 1 provides dating charts that illustrate the progression of Synchronome designs, the various detailed elements of the clocks, and also the correlation between serial numbers and dates.

 Appendix 2 provides a list and description of all 102 Shortt clocks.

 Index containing over 2000 entries contributes to making this an invaluable and definitive account of the marque.

 Overall, the book is an astonishing tour de force from an author with immense knowledge and access to a wealth of original and previously unpublished material, in terms of catalogues, scientific papers and correspondence, all illuminated with an amazing range of images, both of unusual clocks and highly detailed coloured drawings especially created for the book.

 This revised second edition print run is limited to 300 copies.

 ORDERING BY PHONE OR POST

-Orders may be placed by telephone and paid for by credit card (please note that we are unable to accept American Express at present).
+Orders may be placed by telephone and paid for by credit card.

 Alternatively, please send your order together with the appropriate remittance to: